hhoke/evergreen_task_analysis/docs/InvestigatingEvergreenPerformance.md

 ```
 "You have exceeded your maximum gp2 storage limit of 1746 TiB in this region.
 Please contact AWS Support to request an Elastic Block Store service limit increase."
 ```
 As the message says, this is a soft limit that can be increased simply by contacting AWS support.
+This is easy to do, see [BUILD-12560](https://jira.mongodb.org/browse/BUILD-12560).

 The load on logkeeper and the amount of EBS storage used clearly depends on the particular jobs and distros running.
 However, we now have rough estimates on the limits of scaling and have instituted rough checks to protect evergreen from becoming unstable as the number of hosts becomes too large.

-Currently, max total dynamic hosts is set at 5000, in order to prevent logkeeper errors.
+Currently, max total dynamic hosts is set at 5500, in order to prevent logkeeper errors.
 Logkeeper is slowly being phased out.
 Once it is completely removed, we plan to conduct further tests to understand the particular settings and conditions that constrain Evergreen scaling.
 We expect to be able to easily scale past 6000 hosts, but have yet to identify the next set of constraints.

 ### Distro Performance